w4nanch1/w4nanch1.github.io/README.md

 To reorder sections:

-1. Rearrange the `<section>` elements in the `index.html` file.
+1. Rearrange the `<section>` elements in the `index.html` file
-2. Update the navigation links accordingly to maintain proper scrolling.
+2. Update the navigation links accordingly to maintain proper scrolling

 ## Deployment